1. The Warm Homes Fund

-- If you are being considered for a gas central heating system and you need a mains gas connection you will need to meet the criteria for the AWS Fuel Poverty Network Extension Scheme.
+If you need a mains gas connection you will need to meet the criteria for the AWS Fuel Poverty Network Extension Scheme.

 6. How does the funding work?

-In most circumstances the works will be carried out at no charge to you being funded by the Warm Homes Fund and Energy Company Obligation funding (a government backed energy efficiency scheme).
+In most circumstances the works will be carried out at no charge to you being funded by the Warm Homes Fund and Energy Company Obligation (ECO) funding (a government backed energy efficiency scheme).
 In some cases this funding may need to be topped up by Local Authority Renovation Grants, contributions from private landlords or other sources of funding.
 This will be determined as part of the assessment process.
 Your enquiry will be dealt with by staff from the Suffolk Warm Homes Healthy People Service (WHHP), who are based at East Suffolk Council but deal with enquiries across Suffolk.
 WHHP is part of the Suffolk Energy Action campaign.
 You may see the 3 following logos all of which are linked to the work being done in Suffolk to promote Energy Efficiency and healthy homes.